IceHe/lib/snips/java-concurrency-in-pratice.md

 ### Guarding State with Locks

-For each mutable state variable that may be accessed by more than one thread, all accesses to that variable must be performed with the same lock held.

-In this case, we say that the variable is guarded by that lock.
+For each mutable state variable that may be accessed by more than one thread, all accesses to that variable must be performed with the same lock held. _In this case, we say that the variable is guarded by that lock._

+Every shared, mutable variable should be guarded by exactly one lock. _Make it clear to maintainers which lock that is._

+For every invariant (不变性条件) that involves more than one variable, all the variables involved in that invariant must be guarded by the same lock.

+### Liveness & Performance

 TODO